\(\( \newcommand{\bs}{\boldsymbol}

 notation.
 The point of difference is that the Cartan theory is

-formulated within the framework of a Riemann–Cartan geometry
+formulated within the framework of a Riemann–Cartan

-to the Riemannian geometry of general relativity.
+torsion is identical to the Riemannian geometry of general

 The close correspondence between the Catan- and GA-formalisms may be